Saichandanyadav/ton-webpage-clone/README.md

    open index.html
    ```

-   or simply double-click the file in your file explorer.
+   Or simply double-click the file in your file explorer.

 ## 📂 Folder Structure